Berkeley-MDes/tdf-fa24-chantalmartinez/README.md

 <img width="500" alt="Experiment 3" src="assets/Experiment 3.png">

 _Dem, Oh GPT + Instruct + RAG+ Variable Experiment 01_

+I was getting an error in this experiment, but with Luryn's help we figured out that my variables in the instructions were in lowercase and not in caps.
+That fixed it and I was able to see the correct vairables: Chantal Martinez, Skills (Design), and Year (2020).

 <img width="500" alt="Experiment 4" src="assets/Experiment 4.png"><img width="500" alt="Experiments" src="assets/Experiment 4.1.png">